 Anti-Olympics protests heard inside National Stadium during opening ceremonies

-Calls for the Games to be canceled went unheard in the days leading up to the cermonies
+Calls for the Olympic Games to be canceled went unheard in the days leading up to the opening ceremonies

 While the Tokyo Games begin inside National Stadium, the lack of raucous fans in the building had some fans watching the opening ceremonies hearing the protests on the streets.

-About 50 protests gathered to demand the cancelation of the Olympics over the ongoing coronavirus pandemic.
+About 50 protesters gathered to demand the cancelation of the Olympics over the ongoing coronavirus pandemic.
 The protesters initially gathered outside the Tokyo Metropolitan Government building, chanting "no to the Olympics" and "save people’s lives."
 Some were holding signs that read "cancel the Olympics."

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM